Meeting the needs of families in a constantly changing world

 We have six Early Childhood Development Service (ECDS) centres located in Ballyfermot, South West inner City, Inchicore, North Strand and County Meath.

-Our centre in Mosney County Meath works with children whose parents are asylum seekers and refugees.
 Early education is the first and most important step toward a successful, self-sufficient future for the children in our community.
 The focus of the work is to promote confident, social and inquisitive children in interacting with and exploring the environment and their world.
 School readiness is a strong indicator of long term learning success and our aim is to work with children and parents so that the child can begin school happy and confident having experienced a positive preschool environment.
 Children attending are provided with opportunities to express themselves through the media of play in a learning atmosphere of tolerance, respect and fun.

 Child development is supported in numerous ways.
 Our Centres follow a HighScope curriculum within the Aistear framework and are Siolta accredited (the national quality framework for early years services).
 Our professionally trained staff use Child Observational Records which support the child’s development in confidence, competence and creativity throughout his or her placement.
 These assessments provide ongoing observation in developmental areas such as movement and music, maths and science, language and communication.
 Child development assessments lead to early detection of additional needs and appropriate plans for intervention and support for the child are made through onward referrals to appropriate services when required such as Speech and Language, Occupational Therapy, Psychology, Assessment of need, etc.